 - 1. The student is asked to submit, in writing, the estimated day of conception to the Program Director. - 2.
 Students will continue in the clinical courses as usual unless they submit, to the Program Director, a written statement from their obstetrician preventing them from doing so. - 3.
 The NRC guidelines on radiation protection for the pregnant worker will be strictly enforced. - Student will be provided with a second monitor to be worn at waist level under the lead apron.
-This monitor will be identified as the fetal dose monitor. - The Program Director and the Clinical Coordinator will continuously monitor the radiation exposure to insure that exposure of the pregnant student does not exceed the recommended dose limit of 0.5 rem (5 mSv) during the entire pregnancy (USNRC Regulatory Guide 8.29). - Student will be informed of the radiation exposure reports on a monthly basis. - 4.
+This monitor will be identified as the fetal dose monitor. - The Program Director and the Clinical Coordinator will continuously monitor the radiation exposure to ensure that exposure of the pregnant student does not exceed the recommended dose limit of 0.1 rem (100 mrem) during the entire pregnancy (USNRC Regulatory Guide 8.29). - Student will be informed of the radiation exposure reports on a monthly basis. - 4.
 The student shall not be relieved of any radiographic or fluoroscopic assignments because of pregnancy.
 If the student is unable/unwilling to continue with the prescribed clinical plan she may take an incomplete for the semester.
 This will allow the student to continue with the didactic portion of the program and will delay completion of the clinical portion until the student is able/willing to continue.
 If the student chooses to postpone the clinical portion before the semester begins she may continue with the didactic portion for that semester and will be able to complete the clinical portion at a later time.
 The student will set up an individual plan with the Program Director for clinical completion. - 5.
 Following delivery readmission to the clinical course will be permitted with written approval of the student's physician. - 6.
-The university policy for incomplete grades will be followed.
+The university policy for incomplete grades will be followed. - 7.
+All time and assignments missed must be made up prior to completion of the clinical course. - 8.
+The student may submit a written withdrawal of her disclosure at any time without fear of penalty.
+Withdrawal of disclosure will in no way jeopardize the student's standing in the program.